Takatsukasa Masamichi

 Takatsukasa Masamichi (鷹司 政通) was a Japanese court noble of the late Edo period.
 He held the regent position of kampaku from 1823–1856.

 Biography

 Masamichi was born the son of regent Takatsukasa Masahiro.

 He served as kampaku from 1823–1856.
 In 1856, at the Ansei Purge, he was prosecuted and later became a priest.

+Family

 He had a son, Sukehiro, with the daughter of the seventh head of Mito Domain Tokugawa Harutoshi.
 One of his daughters married the 13th head of Tokushima Domain Hachisuka Narihiro.